ยทUses

 What you can prove with Satsignal.

 Three verifiable outcomes, three live primitives, one bearer-auth API.
-Each outcome is an audit-trail artifact an outside auditor or regulator can verify without trusting Satsignal — co-attested by Bitcoin SV miners, verified in any browser.
+Each outcome is an audit-trail artifact an outside auditor or regulator can verify without trusting Satsignal — anchored on the public Bitcoin SV chain, verified in any browser.
 Works for any file, too.

 All API examples below are against https://app.satsignal.cloud; we elide the host in body copy.